Difficulties of Teleparallel Theories of Gravity with Local Lorentz Symmetry: Conclusions

 \section{Conclusions}

 A theory is defined by the field equations, and by a set of assumptions and interpretations of the field quantities.
-In this sense, the theory determined by Eq. (\ref{2}) is invariant under local Lorentz transformations, as well as the theory determined by Eq. (\ref{14}).
-One important theoretical requirement is that the action integral of a theory must be well defined under functional variations.
+In this sense, the theory determined by equation (\ref{2}) is invariant under local Lorentz transformations, as well as the theory determined by equation (\ref{14}).
+One important theoretical requirement is that the action integral of a theory must be well defined under functional derivatives.
 One has to pay attention to surface terms that arise via integration by parts when varying the action.
 Surface terms may carry important information about the total energy, momentum and angular momentum of the theory.

 The action integral of the TEGR with local Lorentz symmetry, presented in Ref. \cite{MK}, is not well defined under variations of the flat spin connection $\Omega^a\,_{b\mu}$.
 The variation of the action with respect to this connection does not lead to an identically vanishing result, as the authors argue.
-This issue is a serious inconsistency that must be further addressed.
+This issue is a serious inconsistency.
+As it stands, equation (94) of Ref. \cite{MK} is wrong.
 Furthermore, the LLT of Ref. \cite{MK} are not generated by first class constraints, as is usual in ordinary gauge theories.

-We note finally that the status of Lorentz transformations is being questioned in some approaches to the quantum theory of gravity \cite{QG1,QG2}.
-In these analyses, the status of Lorentz symmetry is not viewed as a fundamental principle of nature, and the symmetry is required to be broken.
-Several investigations make use of models based on the so called deformed or doubly special relativity.
-Of course, these investigations apply to the microscopic scale, but the role of Lorentz symmetry is becoming no longer unanimous at least in some formulations of quantum gravity, which is expected to be a limit of a classical theory.
+The two sets of tetrads considered in the previous section, equations (\ref{23}) and (\ref{25}), are not related by a local Lorentz transformation generated by the flat spin connection (\ref{17}).
+These two sets of tetrads are physically distinct.
+We have shown that the flat spin connection does not generate all possible 4-rotations of the Lorentz group.
+Purely inertial effects of the flat space-time cannot generate gravitational effects.

+It is curious to note that in the analysis of the problem of localizability of the gravitational energy, M\o{}ller investigated the formulation of a tetrad theory of gravity, and already advocated the establishment of an energy-momentum complex that is invariant under global Lorentz transformations \cite{Mo1,Mo2}.
+In fact, he argued that not only the energy-momentum complex would be invariant under global (constant) Lorentz transformations, but also the Lagrangian density itself (the particular one that he addressed) would be invariant under transformations with constant matrices of the Lorentz group.
+These considerations make sense, to a certain extent, because the energy-momentum and angular momentum of the gravitational field, as well as of any other physical system or fields, are not invariant under local Lorentz transformations, but covariant under global Lorentz transformations.

+The physical relevance of local Lorentz transformations as a symmetry of a theory of gravity is that is ensures that the theory is valid in the frame of any observer in space-time.
+This is an issue of consistency of the theory, that is verified in the context of the TEGR discussed in section 2.